Animal behavior classification via deep learning on embedded systems: Algorithm

 To eliminate the effect of gravity after calculating the mean features, we filter the normalized values of the accelerometer readings of each axis using a first-order high-pass Butterworth filter that has a single adjustable parameter $\gamma_d$, $d\in\{x,y,z\}$.
 These IIR filters remove the low-frequency components of the normalized accelerometer readings of each axis to the extent determined by the value of $\gamma_d$.
 We denote the application of the utilized IIR filters by

 where $\tilde{\mathbf{a}}_d$ is the filter output and $*$ denotes the linear convolution operation.
 Although this notation is somewhat unorthodox, it a meaningful time-domain representation of a first-order high-pass Butterworth filter that highlights its recurrent nature and hence infinite impulse response without relying on any frequency-domain notation.
+The convolution on the left hand-side represents the recurrence and is required for the equality to hold.
 In practice, the entries of $\tilde{\mathbf{a}}_d$, $d\in\{x,y,z\}$, are calculated through recursive operations as described in~\cite{ca10}.

 We compute the second set of features by averaging the absolute values of the high-pass-filtered accelerometer readings for each axis, i.e.,

 These features contain information about the intensity of the animal's body movements.
 We use the mean-absolute value as a surrogate for the standard-deviation since it is more computationally-efficient and robust to noise or outliers.